byexamples/byexample/docs/contrib/how-to-support-new-finders-and-languages.md

 ```

 The ``target`` attribute may need a little explanation.
 All the
-Finders must declare to which type of examples they are targeting.
+Finders must declare which type of examples they are targeting.

 If two Finders try to find the same target, one will override the other.